mitdbg/datascienceclass/spring_2022/lab_1/README.md

 As you can see from the results, the `year_rank` column is order within each year, and resets across different years.

-This captures the general idea behind functions: compute a result in accordance with a certain partitioning of the data.
+This captures the general idea behind window functions: compute a result in accordance with a certain partitioning of the data.
 Many more this can be done with this idea.
 A good tutorial can be found [here](https://mode.com/sql-tutorial/sql-window-functions/)

 #### 6. TODO: Recursive CTEs?
 I've only ever seen a CSV unroller.